 Following graduation, Peterson traveled to New York City to perform in the National ACDFA concert at Barnard College in Cynthia Gutierrez-Garner’s work Vigorous Incubation.
 Peterson, as a part of the ensemble, received a nomination from ACDFA/Dance Magazine for Best Performer.
 In preparation for performance Peterson suffered a tear to her disc between her L5-S1 vertebrae.
 This injury sparked her passion for exercise therapy and injury prevention.
 Peterson attended the National Personal Training Institute and became certified in Personal Training and Nutritional Consulting.

-Peterson recently graduated summa cum laude with her MFA in Dance from Arizona State University.
+Peterson graduated summa cum laude with her MFA in Dance from Arizona State University in May of 2013.
 While at ASU, Peterson choreographed eleven works which were shown at over fourteen different venues across the Phoenix metropolitan area.
 Notably, her work Violet Flight: Pursuit of Significance was selected for gala presentation at the ACDFA Baja Region in 2012.
 Upon graduation, Peterson was selected as the Outstanding Graduate Student by the faculty and administration of the Herberger Institute for Design and the Arts for her MFA thesis research, entitled MOVE.
 She is featured in a video discussing MOVE, seen here.

-Currently, Peterson is working as an Independent Dance Artist in the greater Twin Cities area of Minnesota.
+Currently, Peterson is working as Teaching Artist + the Operation Manager for Velocity Dance Center in the Seattle, WA while traveling the country to teach and make dances.
 Check out the Events page for upcoming shows and workshops, and the Contact page to connect via LinkedIn and Facebook.